 “There’s such a large number of homeless that use this as a corridor to move through the downtown area,” Paddy said.

-About a mile away at ‘Get a Cut’ barbershop on fourth and Bonneville, co-owner Traci Jones said some of the homeless population with mental health issues deter business.
+About a mile away at ‘Get a Cut’ barbershop on Fourth Street and Bonneville Avenue, co-owner Traci Jones said some of the homeless population with mental health issues deter business.

 “We’ll see them sleeping outside our doorway and if you ask them to move, you’ll end up with a big pile of defecation outside your business,” Jones said.
 She supports the proposal.